-4 CLASS HOURS/5 LAB/CLIN HOURS/9 CREDITS This course focuses on holistic nursing care to promote wellness in clients throughout the life span.
-Building upon Orem's universal Self-Care requisites learned in NURC110, the learner will be introduced to developmental requisites from conception through old age including maternal health nursing; physical, cognitive, psychosocial and moral development.
-Health-deviation requisites will also be introduced as the following content is explored: homeostasis, fluid and electrolyte balance, perioperative process, and alterations associated with the immune system.
-Pharmacology, nutrition, legal/ethical concepts and psychosocial/mental concepts will be integrated into each unit of study.
-Using the nursing process, the learner will develop an understanding of the role of the practical nurse in assisting clients of all ages to maintain, and/or restore an optimal level of wellness.
-Learning opportunities will be provided in a variety of settings to facilitate this integration and application of theoretical knowledge in a reality based work setting.
-Course to be offered fall semester.
-The course includes four hours of seminar and fifteen hours of either laboratory or clinical time per week.
-(Prerequisites:NURC110 OR NURC101 and NURC103)
+4 CLASS HOURS/15 LAB/CLIN HOURS/9 CREDITS This course focuses on holistic nursing care to promote wellness in clients throughout the life span.
+Health deviation needs will continue to be introduced addressing content related to: Fluid and Electrolyte Balance, Cardiovascular System, Immune System, Respiratory System, Endocrine System, Cell Proliferation, Musculo-Skeletal System, Urinary System, and Mental Health.
+Pharmacology, nutrition, legal/ ethical/cultural concepts will be integrated into each unit of study utilizing the nursing process.
+The learner will develop an understanding of the role of the practical nurse in assisting clients to maintain and/ or restore an optimal level of wellness.
+Learning opportunities will be provided in a variety of settings to facilitate the integration and application of theoretical knowledge in a reality based work setting.
+(Prerequisite: NURC110)